IDR/deployment/docs/provisioning.md

 The other groups can be empty.

-Once you have setup your servers you can [deploy the IDR](deployment.md).
+Once you have set up your servers you can [deploy the IDR](deployment.md).